 Excellent visibility is required here so that the operator does not have to strain to be able to see clearly, but the truck must also include features that support the handler when undertaking this movement.
 Handles and grips situated on the cage itself can provide extra stability, helping the operator to balance correctly and reducing the need to twist unnecessarily.

-However, lower back pain is not the only injury sustained through frequent forklift operation.
+However, lower back pain is not the only injury sustained through frequent forklift operations.
 Repetitive strain injury (RSI) can also be a huge contributing factor to missed days at work.
 The operation of forklift trucks is a repetitive process so it is important to educate your handlers in the correct way to drive their trucks to reduce the risk of sustaining a repetitive injury.

-Arm rests are supplied in the majority of forklift trucks to prevent fatigue and should be used often.
-Another way you can reduce the chances of your workforce developing RSI is to educate them on correct posture.
+Armrests are supplied in the majority of forklift trucks to prevent fatigue and should be used often.
+Another way you can reduce the chances of your workforce developing RSI is to educate them on correct posture

 What forklift operators can do to reduce the risk of injuries at work